pontem-network/aptos-core/documentation/specifications/move_adapter/README.md

 with a `STORAGE_ERROR` status code.

-* `BlockMetadata`: This transaction is handled by running the `block_prologue` function from the `Block` module in the Aptos Framework to record the metadata at the start of a new block.
+* `BlockMetadata`: This transaction is handled by running the `block_prologue` function from the `Block` module in the Pont Framework to record the metadata at the start of a new block.
 The sender of the transaction is set to the reserved VM address (zero), and the `round`, `timestamp_usecs`, `previous_block_votes` and `proposer` fields are extracted from the